3 Easy Ways to Balance Leptin Levels for Weight Loss

 - Drinks such as red wine, coffee, and tea

-See!
-There’s a lot of great options and probably many items you consume already.
+There are a lot of great polyphenol options and probably many items you consume already!

 When you increase polyphenol levels, it helps reduce your inflammation of the hypothalamus, the part of your brain that controls your diet.
-This reduction in inflammation will increase your leptin sensitivity meaning a more controlled diet.
-Yes!
+This reduction in inflammation will increase your leptin sensitivity, meaning a more controlled diet.

-I hope you learned a little bit today about the effects your leptin levels have on your diet and appetite!
+Hopefully, you learned enough about the effects your leptin levels have on your diet and appetite to start balancing them naturally!
 Let me know in the comments below if you have any questions.